-Both axes should always be labeled with the variable and units [e.g. Time (min.)].

-- When plotting data points, there should not be lines connecting the data points; you only know the points you measured and should not interpolate results between these points. - There is no graph title included on your plot; this is the purpose of the caption.
+- Both axes should always be labeled with the variable and units [e.g. Time (min.)]. - When plotting data points, only use straight lines between data points; you only know the points you measured and should not interpolate results between these points. - Trend lines should not be included on plots unless explicitly asked for in the assignment. - There is no graph title included on the plot; this is the purpose of the caption.